Air Travel: "Protect your Luggage from being Pilfered"

 Christopher "Did you ever notice that the first piece of luggage on the carousel never belongs to anyone"?
 Erma Bombeck

-Chris ~ Order of Pinaud, Head & Face Latherers Club United, Alliance of Merkur, League of Extraordinary Mild Shavers, Voskhod Comrades Club, Brotherhood of the Boar, Foxhole Shavers Club & The VDH Society!
+Christopher ~ Order of Pinaud, Face Latherers Club United, Alliance of Merkur, VDH Society, Voskhod Comrades Club, Brotherhood of the Boar, Brotherhood of Barber Scents and the Foxhole Shavers Club! :-)